 As many employees in the healthcare field travel to various facilities and make home visits, real-time communication can be especially challenging.
 Healthcare workers don’t regularly check email as most of their time is spent on the go, working with patients, so it’s difficult to stay current on company updates and important announcements.
+But effective communication in healthcare is more important than ever.

 Improving Communication in Hospitals